praw-dev/praw/README.md

 > How come you don't have caching?

-I couldn't find caching model that didn't require a server and worked with keyword arguments.
+I couldn't find caching module that didn't require a server and worked with keyword arguments.
 Care to recommend one?

 > Why is everything so slow?